lukebee/robotics_challenge/README.md

 ## Installation and Configuration

-Clone the repository in your ~/catkin_ws/ folder.
+- Clone the repository in your ~/catkin_ws/ folder.
-Run rosrun robotics_challenge install.bash
+- Run rosrun robotics_challenge install.bash
-In a terminal, run source ~/catkin_ws/devel/setup.bash and move inside the catkin_ws folder.
+- In a terminal, run source ~/catkin_ws/devel/setup.bash and move inside the catkin_ws folder.
-Run catkin_make.
+- Run catkin_make.
-In a new terminal run source /opt/ros/melodic/setup.bash  and roscore.
+- In a new terminal run source /opt/ros/melodic/setup.bash  and roscore.
-You are ready to run the maps now.
+- You are ready to run the maps now.
 You can see the different commands for running the maps in section How to run.

 The initial coordinates and the final goals can be specified in the parameter contained in the file /launch/robotics_challenge.launch.
 The parameters are init_x, init_y init_a, goal_x and goal_y.
-Take in consideration that que initial points will be overwritten in map number 3.
+Take in consideration that initial points will be overwritten in map number 3.

 ## How to run?
 There are three different world that can be run in terms of this challenge: